 First-degree robbery is a Class A felony and is punishable by no less than 10 years and no more than life or 99 years in prison.

-In the state of Alabama, a person commits the crime of robbery in the … Read the rest
+In the state of Alabama, a person commits the crime of robbery in the first degree if he violates Section 13A-8-43 and he:

 In an opinion released by the U.S. Supreme Court on April 22, 2014, the Court furthered the erosion of the 4th Amendment.
 In Prado Navarette v.
 California, the Court essentially said that it’s “OK” to pull over a vehicle based upon an anonymous tip and little else.
 The Petitioner was pulled over after an anonymous 911 caller stated that Petitioner ran her off the road five minutes earlier and gave an accurate description of the truck, which was found driving roughly in the area reported.
 California Highway Patrol responded and followed the Petitioner’s vehicle for five minutes without any evidence of dangerous driving.

 The Court stretched and stretched until it found the call was reliable, largely because it was a 911 call, based on a supposed eyewitness event.
-The Court surmised that the 911 call was recorded and would prevent false reports, although absolutely nothing was gleaned about … Read the rest
+The Court surmised that the 911 call was recorded and would prevent false reports, although absolutely nothing was gleaned about the caller other that she was female.
+The Court then suggests that a vehicle running another off the road is an indication of drunk driving justifying a stop.

 Police have officially charged two men with attempted murder after an Alabama Highway Patrol officer was wounded in a shootout on Saturday evening.
 Zachary Taylor Wood, 23, and Dillon Scott Rafsky, 21, are in custody at Geneva County jail after shooting State Trooper Lee Phillips during a routine traffic stop at around 5:30 p.m.